Main Character Problem, Main Character Solution, and Story Judgment

 Luke Skywalker gets into trouble because he is always testing himself.
 Whether it’s in the bar with Tatooine’s ruffians or out in the rocks searching for R2, this drive he has to see how good he measures up is his problem.

 Luke trusts the Force.
 Nina trusts her body.
 In both cases, each character lets go and stops looking for validation.
-And, quite unlike poor old Don above, both Luke and Nina find peace of mind at the end of their journey.
+And, unlike poor old Don above, both Luke and Nina find peace of mind at the end of their journey.
 They both receive the accolades they once thought were mere fantasies.
 Sure, Nina’s physical journey came to an end with the closing credits, but that sense of personal angst she struggled with throughout the entire film vanished with that final fall.

 If this seems too reductive, consider that this is only one part of the story’s real problem, the problem most personal to the Main Character.
 There are still the other characters in the story to consider who may, or may not—depending on the story’s dynamics—be experiencing a similar curse of validation.

-While both Luke and Nina experience the same problem of feeling like an outsider, the problems felt by the rest of their respective casts reside in completely different stratospheres.
+While both Luke and Nina experience the same problem of feeling like an outsider, the problems felt by the rest of their respective casts rest in completely different stratospheres.
 Black Swan finds its characters engaged in backstabbing and psychological manipulations as they climb up the ladder of New York dance.
 Star Wars explores the dangers of laser blasts and light saber battles.
-Can’t quite call them the same story there.
+Can’t call them the same story there.
 This is why the two films are more like cousins rather than blood brothers.
 There are parts that are dead-on the same, while others sit at polar ends of the dramatic spectrum.

 Validation is not the only problem that can beset a Main Character.
 In addition to the problems of pursuit described above, you can have problems with feelings (Michael in The Godfather), problems with abilities (Harry Potter in Harry Potter and the Sorcerer’s Stone) and problems with trying to do too much (Remy in Ratatouille).
-Problems are as varied as the characters who encounter them.
+Problems are as varied as the characters who experience them.

 The problem is key to making a story work.
 Identify the problem facing a Main Character and the corresponding solution that goes with it and the story’s structure begins to reveal itself.
 Only then can one recognize that the troubles of a farmboy in space come remarkably close to those of an aspiring dancer in New York.

 Both Nina and Luke face a problem of Test.
-In addition, they both can be found in the Situation domain (alienated), Concerned with Progress (moving up the ladder of dance as her body slowly transforms into a real swan, growing beyond Tatooine), and face Issues of Fantasy (belief in the Force and fantasies that someone is out to kill her).
+In addition, they both lie in the Situation domain (alienated), Concerned with Progress (moving up the ladder of dance as her body slowly transforms into a real swan, growing beyond Tatooine), and face Issues of Fantasy (belief in the Force and fantasies that someone is out to kill her).
 And, as pointed out above, they both end with a Story Judgment of Good.

 But from there, the similarities begin to disappear.
-The Overall Story for Star Wars resides in Physics, while the OS for Black Swan lies in Psychology.
+The Overall Story for Star Wars rests in Physics, while the OS for Black Swan lies in Psychology.
 Again, the difference between light saber battles and backstabbing your way to the top.

 It is interesting to note too, that because of this relation between the Overall Story and the Main Character, the kind of growth Nina and Luke have to go through before they can change heads in a different direction.
 Luke’s Growth has to do with Stop—he has to get rid of that chip on his shoulder that he doesn’t measure up.
 Nina’s Growth is one of Starting something.
 It’s not so much that she has a chip on her shoulder as it is that she needs to open herself up.
 Nina’s problem is ahead of her, Luke’s is behind him.